 I wanted to get started on a project that was in its early infancy.
 My boss said he was still trying to get engineering staff identified and there was no need to spend management time on it yet (who would I manage, he asked, if no resources were yet assigned?).
 I knew that getting started and doing well in the beginning was the cornerstone to project success.
 He was adamant, however, that he did not want me working on it now.

 We reorganized.
-My boss’s products moved to another division, and me along with it.
+My boss’s products moved to another division, and me along with them.
 I immediately started to show up for any meetings on the new product.
 The other product and engineering managers (mechanical, factory, supply, marketing, business, etc.) on the core team said “hey Bruce, so you are our product integration manager?”
 I said “yup!”
 When my new boss and I sat down to review what I was doing, I included this new product.
 He updated his chart of assignments and thanked me for keeping on top of things while he sorted out the new organization.
 The project was now mine.
 It wasn’t assigned to me, I just took it.

 I’ve done this many, many times throughout my career.
 I just jumped into a project and started working on it.
 By the time the powers-that-be noticed, I was fully entrenched and a critical part of the effort.
 Early effort in a project often involves lots of planning and coordination, so that even if staff is not yet available, there is still plenty of preliminary work a project manager needs to do.
 On the other hand, I often found available resources to do early work, often for the same reason I got involved, because they found the project interesting and they too liked getting started early to avoid typical problems of late starts and compressed schedules.
 The number of people who would thank me for getting them involved early was amazing.

 I once told my boss that my current projects were winding down and I would need a new one soon.
 Boy, was that a mistake.
 I must have been assigned to and then taken off of three to five projects in about a month.
 I grabbed on to one small project, a new product launch, and decided to just hang onto it.
 In other words, I was told to let it go and to work on another, and I didn’t.
 Well, I did work on the other, but it was then redefined and absorbed into another project.
 I just kept working on the one project.
 I strongly suspect that my tenacity at working the one project kept it alive so it did not suffer the fate of the others.
-I can say with some minor humility that it later became the premier product line of the organization, in large part because it was being “managed so well.”
+I can say with some minor humility that it later became the premier product line of the organization, in large part because it had been “managed so well.”

 For more see One Secret For Improving Project Management.